-Now that I know I am solving the right problem, I am solving the right problem.
+I now know I am solving the right problem.
 Am I solving it the right way?

 Phase 3 Customer Acquisition

 Strategy and methods for getting customers to buy your product or service at a price where you can be profitable.